zacharyburkett/zacharyburkett.github.io/_posts/2023-09-23-pca-object-detection.md

 We just have to perform PCA with the new image just like we've done before, except this time concatenate the guidance vectors.
 We trim the output to size afterwards.

-In the following code use PCA on the input alongside various other guidance strategies.
+In the following code we use PCA on the input alongside various other guidance strategies.
 First we use the filtered guidance vectors, then unfiltered guidance vectors, and finally no guidance vectors.
-You can see that have the filtered dataset greatly improves this process.
+You can see that having the filtered dataset greatly improves this process.

 ![PCA masks of dogs](/assets/images/pca-object-detection/guidance-masks.png)